shoppimon/authoritah/README.md

 permissions from one or more other roles (for example, a **content_editor** can inherit from **content_viewer**).

-Unlike many other authorization framework, in **authoritah** roles are not global (although they can be), but are derived from context - for example a user may be a **content_editor** for all articles, or may be a **content_editor** only for the articles they created, and **content__viewer**
+Unlike many other authorization frameworks, in **authoritah** roles are not global (although they can be), but are derived from context - for example a user may be a **content_editor** for all articles, or may be a **content_editor** only for the articles they created, and **content__viewer**